-Thalassaemia is a type of anaemia that causes a decrease in haemoglobin levels.
-This makes the red blood cells fragile and short-lived.
-It should not be confused with iron-deficiency anaemia, since, normally, thalassemia does not present iron deficiency.
+Thalassaemia is a type of anaemia that leads to a decrease in haemoglobin levels, causing red blood cells to become fragile and short-lived.
+It should not be confused with iron-deficiency anaemia, since normally, iron deficiency isn't a symptom of thalassemia.

 What is thalassaemia?

 Thalassaemia is a type of congenital and hereditary anaemia very common in the Mediterranean region.
 It results in a decrease in haemoglobin levels due to an alteration in its synthesis or formation, or more specifically, the globin fraction of the haemoglobin chain.
 This makes the red blood cells fragile with a low survival rate as they circulate through the bloodstream.

 Thalassaemia diagnosis, as in any anaemic syndromic process, involves a complete anamnesis, investigating both the patient's family and personal history, as well as a thorough and systematised clinical examination.